Crush Injuries - Jones Law Group - Your Lawyers for Life

 Those who experience crush injuries often experience a large change in their quality of life.
 They may not be able to return to work or continue working in any capacity.
 Because of the devastating effects of crush injuries, there’s often a lot of money on the table when it comes to compensation.

-If you’ve experienced a crush injury, speak with an attorney to make sure that you get the max amount of compensation possible.
+If you’ve experienced a crush injury, speak with a catastrophic injury attorney to make sure that you get the max amount of compensation possible.
 Insurance companies will often try to downplay injuries or place blame on other parties.
-A talented attorney will be able to negate their efforts, ensuring that you get the compensation that you deserve.
+A talented attorney will be able to negate their efforts, ensuring that you get the compensation you deserve.

 Types of Crush Injuries